Homegrown Small Business Fund

-The City of Minneapolis, through the department of Community Planning & Economic Development (CPED) in partnership with the Metropolitan Consortium of Community Developers (MCCD), has established the Homegrown Business Development Center to provide financing and technical assistance for Minneapolis based businesses that process and manufacture local food products.
+The City of Minneapolis, through the department of Community Planning & Economic Development (CPED) in partnership with the Metropolitan Consortium of Community Developers (MCCD), has established the Homegrown Small Business Fund to provide financing and technical assistance for Minneapolis based businesses that process, grow and manufacture local food products.

 Minimum Requirements for Eligibility